rubocop-lts/rubocop-ruby1_9/README.md

 If you think about the use case of RSpec a bit this makes sense, as it would be ideal for the community for RSpec to be the last gem to drop support for Ruby 1.8.7.
 I wrote a [suite](https://railsbling.com/tags/rspec/) of RSpec extension gems, and I try to support the same versions of Ruby as RSpec does with my extensions.

 This gem targets, and will run, on Ruby 1.9.
-Rubocop used to be able to analyze Ruby 1.8, and this gem makes use of that.
+RuboCop used to be able to analyze Ruby 1.8, and this gem makes use of that.
 If you are still supporting Ruby 1.8, see [What about Ruby 1.8?](https://github.com/rubocop-semver/rubocop-ruby2_0#what-about-ruby-1_8) further down the page, because we can help!

 ## Stable